rusefi/rusefi_documentation/Digital-Dash.md

      b.
 Ensure that "TunerStudio.sh" shows up in the results.
 If it is not, re-install

+Note: you MAY need to install JAVA... if so, type **sudo apt-get install openjdk-8-jre**
+To set default Java runtime
+**sudo update-alternatives --config java**

 3. Create link to start TunerStudio:

      a.
 Open termnial and type: "ln -s /home/pi/TunerStudioMS/TunerStudio.sh /usr/local/bin"